Iranian Kowsar Women League: History

+In July 2019, the FFIRI signed a contract with Pars Oil Company for the sponsorship of Iran's football referees, including the (male) Pro League, women referees in the Women's League, and futsal league, and received shirts with the company.
+However, female Pro League referees lodged a complaint against unpaid wages, which led to their dismissal, in violation of the Federation's statute.
+After the chairman of the FFIRI's Referees Committee intervened, all of the women were backpaid, but were then terminated and disqualified.

 Until 2024, Bam Khatoon F.C. dominated the league for years and was also known as an Asian power.
 They were usually in serious competition with Malavan W.F.C and they usually won against them.
 Malavan has a special fan culture in the league and attracts many fans to their stadium.
 Shahrdari Sirjan's team has usually been a serious competitor for the championship too.

 In 2024, the Iranian Football Federation proposed a change in the number of teams in the league in order to facilitate the establishment of a women's team by the clubs of the Persian Gulf Pro League.
 Proposals to change the league rules were discussed.